Skip to content

 }

-// retrieve the 3 fields married:children:salary that make up $line
+// we retrieve the 3 fields married:children:salary which form $ligne

 // marital status must be yes or no